dessant/vueton/README.md

 # Vueton

-Vue components, not for general use.
+Vue components, not intended for general use.

 ## License